gitenter/gitenter/doc/architecture/SyAD.md

 Notice that there are several different kind of data to be saved/cached in this system.

-+ Documents themselves.
++ Document themselves.
++ Historical states of the documents.
-+ Document metadata (version, date/time, author).
++ Document metadata (author, date/time, version).
 + User and authorization.
 + Traceability caching (since only the upstream item is marked explicitly in the document).
 + Reviewing data (review metadata, comments).